cotodevel/toolchaingenericds-onlineapp/README.md

 20/February/2021: 0.1 Alpha release

 Notes/Bugs:
-Background music while downloading a file will break connection.
+Background music is disabled currently.
+Since if enabled while downloading a file will break connection.
 This is a bug in the DSWIFI code as interrupts seem to get in the way of wifi receive buffers.

 Coto